Maximum smoothed likelihood estimators for the interval censoring model: Introduction

-\item[(S5)] The partial derivatives $\partial_1g(t,u)$ and $\partial_2g(t,u)$ exist, except for at most a countable number of points, where left and right derivatives exist.
-The derivatives are bounded, uniformly over $t$ and $u$. \item[(S6)] If both $G_1$ and $G_2$ put zero mass on some set $A$, then $F$ has zero mass on $A$ as well, so $F \ll H_1+H_2$.
-This means that $F$ does not have mass on sets in which no observations can occur. \end{enumerate} \end{condition}
+\textup{(S5)} The partial derivatives $\partial_1g(t,u)$ and $\partial_2g(t,u)$ exist, except for at most a countable number of points, where left and right derivatives exist.
+The derivatives are bounded, uniformly over $t$ and $u$.

+\textup{(S6)} If both $G_1$ and $G_2$ put zero mass on some set $A$, then $F$ has zero mass on $A$ as well, so $F \ll H_1+H_2$.
+This means that $F$ does not have mass on sets in which no observations can occur. \end{condition}

-Note that (S1) implies that $d_F$, defined by (\ref{d_F}), is bounded.
+Note that (S1) implies that $d_F$, defined by (\ref{dF}), is bounded.
 Conditions (S2) and (S4) are needed to avoid singularity in the integral equation: if $F(x)-F(t)$ becomes very small, we have $g(t,x)=0$.
-A picture of an observation density, satisfying the above conditions, is shown in Figure \ref{fig:g}; $g$ is defined by:
+A picture of an observation density, satisfying the above conditions, is shown in Figure~\ref{figg}; $g$ is defined by

-on the triangle with vertices $(0,\e)$, $(0,2)$ and $(2-\e,2)$, where $\e=0.1$.
+on the triangle with vertices $(0,\varepsilon)$, $(0,2)$ and $(2-\varepsilon,2)$, where $\varepsilon=0.1$.

-We use the following conditions for the kernel estimators. \begin{condition} {{\rm (Conditions on the kernel estimators)} We assume that $\tilde h_{nj}$ and $\tilde h_n$ are kernel estimators of $h_{0j}$ and $h_0$, respectively, defined by (\ref{def_h_nj}) and (\ref{def_h_n}), respectively, for a symmetric continuously differentiable kernel $K$ of type (\ref{def_K}), with compact support.
-Moreover, for points near the boundary, boundary kernels are used, with coefficients $\a(t)$ and $\b(t)$, defined by (\ref{coeff1}) and (\ref{coeff2}), respectively, where the functions $\a$, $\b$, and its derivatives $\a'$ and $\b'$ are bounded on $[0,1]$. we assume:
+We use the following conditions for the kernel estimators. \begin{condition}[(Conditions on the kernel estimators)] We assume that $\tilde h_{nj}$ and $\tilde h_n$ are kernel estimators of $h_{0j}$ and $h_0$, respectively, defined by (\ref{defhnj}) and (\ref{defhn}), respectively, for a symmetric continuously differentiable kernel $K$ of type (\ref{defK}), with compact support.
+Moreover, for points near the boundary, boundary kernels are used, with coefficients $\alpha(t)$ and $\beta(t)$, defined by (\ref{coeff1}) and (\ref{coeff2}), respectively, where the functions $\alpha$, $\beta$, and its derivatives $\alpha'$ and $\beta'$ are bounded on $[0,1]$.
+We assume:

 and